aherd2985/CryptoNotes/README.md

 - Send public keys through the share panel.
 - Send an encrypted message through the share panel.
 - Decrypt a PGP message.
+- Self destruct page to delete all keys.

 In all cases the keys are stored in a local SQLite database.